 There are two kinds of corporations emerging from today’s technology revolution: the disrupted and the disruptor.
 JPMorgan Chase is in the midst of a once-in-a-generation transformation into the latter.

 Silicon Valley may dominate the headlines, but it isn’t the only player in the emerging technology game.
 Being large and well established can be a burden for many companies, especially in industries swarming with nimble tech startups.
 But in the world of financial technology, it’s a blessing.
 Because developing cutting-edge technology is one thing; building a critical mass of loyal customers, and enough scale to fine-tune best-in-class products is quite another.

 JPMorgan Chase is already there, with more than 60 million retail customers whose preferences help the company drive innovation and accelerate transformation.

-Feinsmith is referring to the $11 billion investment JPMorgan Chase spends a year to fuel a team of 50,000 technologists.
-The company also recently invested in partnerships with high-profile startups, including OnDeck and Roostify to the tune of $600 million.
+Feinsmith is referring to the $12 billion investment JPMorgan Chase spends a year to fuel a team of 50,000 technologists.

 Perhaps the most surprising aspect of this seismic shift is that it is not new at all—it is part of a continuous business evolution.
 Customers have become accustomed to the fast pace of innovation and as such, banks such as JPMorgan Chase continue to push the limits in tech applications."